The whole truth becomes one man’s double-edged sword in ‘The Whistleblower’

 Info: theaterwit.org

 His priority, Eli insists with implacable calmness, is a quest for “truth,” a quest that is not markedly dissimilar from the plot of his show pitch.
-For Eli, finding this truth will involve going home to the San Francisco Bay area to revisit his past.
+Finding this truth will involve going home to the San Francisco Bay area to revisit his past.

 Wechsler’s mostly double- and triple-cast ensemble grounds the occasionally quirky script as various loved and former-loved ones react to Eli’s uninvited demands for reckonings.